Winter: Astronomical and other calendar-based reckoning

 This system of seasons is based on the length of days exclusively.
 The three-month period of the shortest days and weakest solar radiation occurs during November, December and January in the Northern Hemisphere and May, June and July in the Southern Hemisphere.

-Also, many mainland European countries tended to recognize Martinmas or St. Martin's Day (11 November), as the first calendar day of winter.
+Many mainland European countries tended to recognize Martinmas or St. Martin's Day (11 November) as the first calendar day of winter.
 The day falls at the midpoint between the old Julian equinox and solstice dates.
 Also, Valentine's Day (14 February) is recognized by some countries as heralding the first rites of spring, such as flowers blooming.

-In Chinese astronomy and other East Asian calendars, winter is taken to commence on or around 7 November, with the Jiéqì (known as 立冬 lì dōng – literally, "establishment of winter").

 The three-month period associated with the coldest average temperatures typically begins somewhere in late November or early December in the Northern Hemisphere and lasts through late February or early March.
-This "thermological winter" is earlier than the solstice delimited definition, but later than the daylight (Celtic) definition.
+This "thermological winter" is earlier than the solstice delimited definition, but later than the daylight (Celtic or Chinese) definition.
 Depending on seasonal lag, this period will vary between climatic regions.

 Since by almost all definitions valid for the Northern Hemisphere, winter spans 31 December and 1 January, the season is split across years, just like summer in the Southern Hemisphere.
 Each calendar year includes parts of two winters.
 This causes ambiguity in associating a winter with a particular year, e.g. "Winter 2018".
 Solutions for this problem include naming both years, e.g. "Winter 18/19", or settling on the year the season starts in or on the year most of its days belong to, which is the later year for most definitions.